 For finance leases that do not transfer the ownership of the lease assets to the lessee, the straightline method with no residual value is applied, regarding the lease term as the useful life.
-Furthermore, for consolidated subsidiaries overseas preparing their financial statements in accordance with International Financial Reporting Standards, International Financial Reporting Standard 16 Leases ("IFRS 16") is applied.
-Under IFRS 16, lessees record all leases as assets and liabilities on the balance sheet, in principle, and the straight-line method is used as the depreciation method for right-of-use assets recorded as assets.
+Furthermore, for consolidated subsidiaries overseas preparing their financial statements in accordance with International Financial Reporting Standards, International Financial Reporting Standard 16 Leases ("IFRS 16") or US GAAP Accounting Standards Update (ASU) 2020-5 Leases is applied.
+Under IFRS 16 and ASU 2020-5, lessees record all leases as assets and liabilities on the balance sheet, in principle, and the straight-line method is used as the depreciation method for right-of-use assets recorded as assets.